-The cooperation between Ukraine and the EU and its Member States is guided by the Association Agreement, including Deep and Comprehensive Free Trade Area (DCFTA).
-The political and economic provisions of the Association Agreement were signed on 21 March 2014 and 27 June 2014 respectively.
+The cooperation between Ukraine and the EU and its Member States is guided by the Association Agreement, including its Deep and Comprehensive Free Trade Area (DCFTA) provisions.

 The list of the EU customs regulations that Ukraine has committed to transpose into the national legislation is provided for by Annex XV “Approximation of Customs legislation” of the Chapter 5 “Customs and trade facilitation” of the Title IV “Trade and trade-related matters ” of the Association Agreement.